 "Over the past year, we have witnessed how the global coronavirus pandemic has a local impact," shares Wayne R. McCullough, Director of the MPH program.
 "Our Public Health colleagues have played a critical role collaborating in the Flint community to get credible and reliable information to the public.
 COVID-19 has demonstrated the importance of having public health experts embedded within the community, protecting people's health where they live or work.
 This is the reason why we felt now was the time to invest in the community at this magnitude - and prepare the next generation of local master's degree prepared public health citizens."

 The scholarship's principal aim is to offer financial support to encourage serious and deserving students from the Greater Flint Community to pursue a graduate-level degree in public health.
-The inaugural scholarship will be awarded for the 2021-2022 program year with a fall start.
+The next scholarship will be awarded for the 2023-2024 program year with a fall start.
 Recipients can attend online on a part-time or full-time basis.

 Scholarship Application Requirements

-- Applicants must live or work in the Greater Flint community and be accepted into the MPH program
+- Applicants must currently live or work in the Greater Flint community and be accepted into the MPH program

 - Regular admission to the MSU Master of Public Health program for fall semester 2023